Efrice/LeetCode-JavaScript-helper/README.md

 # LeetCode-JavaScript-helper

-This extension is LeetCode helper for JavaScript.
+This Chrome extension is LeetCode helper for JavaScript.

 ## Usage